LeHamsterRuso/Alt3DMapMode8_DIV2/README.md

 There is a routine that displays information about the actual frames per second and RAM usage.
 To activate it, set the constant IS_DEBUG to 1.
 For the routine to work correctly, you must also specify your system's total RAM in the constant TOTAL_MEMORY_MB (value in MB).

 License :
-Copyright (c) 2024 Sebastián José Moncho Maquet (aka Le Hamster ruso) All rights reserved.
+Copyright (c) 2024 Sebastián José Moncho Maquet (aka Le Hamster ruso).
+All rights reserved.
 Permission to use, copy, modify, and distribute this software and its documentation for any purpose is not granted without explicit prior permission from the copyright holder.
 If you're a developer, I don't mind if you copy and paste parts of my code, just make sure to include me in the acknowledgments of your credits.